 11:45 a.m. to 1 p.m. – Caring Ministry Team – Lower Level-Library/Forum Room

 12:30 to 2:30 p.m. – YRUU – No Meeting on April 21

 4:30 to 6:30 p.m. – Loaves and Fishes Dinner – Wilkes Boulevard United Methodist Church

 Our Social Action Team organizes volunteers to provide the evening meal at the Loaves and Fishes Soup Kitchen on the third Sunday each month.
-Click the button below to sign up to prepare food for this meal and/or to help set up, serve, and clean up.
+Click the following green button to sign up to prepare food for this meal and/or to help set up, serve, and clean up.